Proven-Paradox/shaper-system/Handbook.md

 #### Ability Specialist
 Choose one Ability you already know.
 When you use that Ability, you may gain one of the following benefits:
 * Increase the Ability's Range by one increment.
 (So Melee Range becomes Short, Short becomes Medium, etc. Abilities that are already Extreme Range cannot use this benefit.)
 * Reduce the cost of the Ability (whether HP or MP) by your Hero Tier.
+This only applies to initial costs; this has no effect on Upkeep.
 * If the Ability is an Attack or Spell, you gain Boon 2 on Offense rolls with it.

 You choose which benefit you gain every time you use the Ability and may choose different benefits on different rounds.